webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-Usage via the CLI
+Usage via the CLI:

 ```bash
 webpack-dev-server --no-live-reload
 ```

 ## `devServer.mimeTypes` 🔑

 `object`

-Allows dev-server to register custom mime types.
+Registers custom MIME types for an array of file extensions.
+For example, you could use this option to ensure the correct type of `application/webmanifest+json` is used when serving a [Web App Manifest](`webpack-dev-middleware`).

 The object is passed to the underlying `webpack-dev-middleware`.
-See [documentation](https://github.com/webpack/webpack-dev-middleware#mimetypes) for usage notes.
+See [`webpack-dev-middleware`’s documentation](https://github.com/webpack/webpack-dev-middleware#mimetypes) for usage notes.

 __webpack.config.js__